Loopring/protocols/docs/fee-design.md

 The following are just a few of the possible fee payment algorithms possible in the design.

-#### Priority Algorithm: Pay fees using a priorized list of fee payment methods
+#### Priority Algorithm: Pay fees using a prioritized list of fee payment methods
 Order defines as many as it wants of the following:
 - max LRC fee
 - max amountS fee percentage